-- It will take you around 1-2 hours to walk around Plaka (depending on how many of the recommended places you stop to visit)
+- Depending on your stops, it will take you around 1-2 hours to walk around Plaka

-- Do not forget to take with you a hat, sun cream and water for your children
+- Do not forget to bring a hat, sun cream and water for your kids

-- Rent high quality baby & toddler travel gear such as car seats, strollers, baby carriers, trikes, booster seats through our partner My Baby in Greece for stress-free & fun family activities in Greece
+- Rent high quality baby & toddler travel gear such as car seats, strollers and baby carriers with the new Greek family service provider Baby Traveller for stress-free & fun family activities in Greece

 Kids will love

-- Listening to the sounds of the traditional instruments at the Folk Instruments Museum
+- Listening to the sounds of the traditional instruments at the Museum of Greek Folk Musical Instruments

-- Playing and running around in Monastiraki Square
+- Playing and running around in the streets of Plaka

 Parents will love

-- Becoming kids again while guessing which winds are represented in the Tower of the Winds
+- Feeling like a kid again while guessing which winds are represented in the Tower of the Winds

-- The quiet of the Bath-House of the Winds
+- The quiet square with green trees at the Tower of the Winds

 - Stumbling upon picturesque houses and shops